Best of Britain's Countryside for Country Cottage Holidays

 Famously Beautiful British and Irish Countryside popular for Self Catering:

 The New Forest - located in the south of England in Hampshire, the New Forest is a favourite for weekend breaks for Londoners seeking a retreat from their busy lives.
 In the New Forest there are forested areas, moorlands and a number of quaint villages with many tea shops and cafes.
 A charming feature of this part of England are the wild ponies that freely roam where they will.
-You are almost definately guaranteed to see one of these during a visit to the New Forest.
+You are almost definately guaranteed to see several of these during a visit to the New Forest.

 East Anglia - Norfolk and Suffolk attract many on account of their beautiful rural appeal.
 Northern parts of Essex are equally as attractive.
 This part of the country is well located for short breaks for those living in the South East of England.
 There are many interesting historical villages in East Anglia that are well worth visiting.